renatootescu/ETL-pipeline/README.md

 ## Airflow Interface

 You can now access the Airflow web interface by going to http://localhost:8080/.
-If you have not changed them in teh docker-compose.yml file, the default user is **airflow** and password is **airflow**:
+If you have not changed them in the docker-compose.yml file, the default user is **airflow** and password is **airflow**:

 <p align="center"><img src=https://user-images.githubusercontent.com/19210522/114421290-d5060d80-9bbd-11eb-842e-13a244996200.png></p>